aajanki/workflowscript/README.md

 programs in a Javascript-like syntax.
 The compiler compiles WorkflowScript source code into GCP Workflows YAML syntax.

-## WorkflowScript syntax and samples programs
+## WorkflowScript syntax and sample programs

 A sample program in WorkflowScript: